 Frequently Asked Questions

 Sleep training is teaching your baby to transition from being awake to asleep without your help.
 This includes bedtime, naptime and all-night long.
-I specialize in gentle techniques to make the process as smooth as possible for baby and for you.

 You do!
 I write the Sleep Plan for you, which tells you what to do.
 I am there for you as a coach and a guide.
 If you have questions, get stuck or need encouragement, I am here to help.
 The actual training of your baby is up to you.
 Sleep training is quite simple once you know what to do.
 Sometimes we just need someone to guide us along the way.
 That’s why I’m here.